The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 If you are particularly fond of animals, you might want to check out the Human Society, an animal welfare organization committed to rescuing all the endangered animals of Antigua & Barbuda.

-They have quite a big population of donkeys which you normally see roaming around the island.
+They have quite a big population of donkeys, which you normally see roaming around the island.

 The entrance is free but they accept donations or you can even adopt a donkey.

-It’s not only a great educational and entertaining stop for kids, but also for us, who have always something to learn from our furry friends.
+It’s not only a great educational and entertaining stop for kids but also for us, who always have something to learn from our furry friends.

 7. Join a hiking and biking trip off the beaten track

 Did I mention that Antigua is not only about the beach?
-With such a diverse territory you can find amazing hikes in the tropical forest, right in the middle of the island where also the Canopy tour starts.
+With such a diverse territory, you can find amazing hikes in the tropical forest right in the middle of the island, where also the Canopy tour starts.
 They have great trails too.

 The more adventurous will have lots of extra fun by joining a mud buggy tour.